kengru/rust-book/struct_example/README.md

   putting that line above the struct definition, like a decorator) makes us able to print the data of the instanciated struct in a println! by using `{:?}`.
+- `dbg!` is another macro that works as a printer but in the standard error console stream.
+It works great because it does not take ownership away from the variable and it does return the result.